 Each day after a game night, I would drive around the Atlanta area meeting up with our Tournament Directors to collect paperwork and payments.
-I'd then return to the office to enter the information into an excel spreadsheet and then upload our website.
+I'd then return to the office to enter the information into an excel spreadsheet, upload to our website.
 I'd then process and deposit the venue payments.

-I knew as we started to grow our league, that it would become a full time job to keep up with all of this information and money.
+We knew as we started to grow our league, that it would become a full time job to keep up with all of this information and money.
 And it would be nearly impossible to keep track of unless the process was automated and streamlined.
-So I decided to design the software that is now the back-bone of the PokerLeaderboards.com online service.
+So we decided to design the software that is now the back-bone of the PokerLeaderboards.com online service in 2006.

 In April of 2004 the APC began with 1 event a week.
 So, tracking and processing all of the league information for 1 event wasn't really that difficult or time consuming .

-However, today the APC now has over 50 events a week.
+However, today the APC now has multiple events every day of the week.
 If we were still doing everything in excel it would be miserable to manage.
 That is why PokerLeaderboards.com was built to be a powerful poker league management software, able to handle the highest level of poker league management with such ease, efficiency, reliability and security.

 I knew that if our pub poker league needed these tools for our poker league to succeed, then other leagues would need them too.
-So I designed the tools specifically for our league, but also so other leagues could use them too.
+So we designed the tools specifically for our league, but also so other leagues could use them.

-Several engineers, designers and programmers have contributed to the development of each tool, now with dedicated software developers, programmers and graphic design team, always on the ready for improvements, fixes and updates.
+Several programmers and designers have contributed to the development of each tool, now with dedicated software developers, programmers and graphic design team, always on the ready for improvements, fixes and updates.